stacksgov/grants-program/docs/Project-Aplication-Guidelines.md

 In addition to the information provided on your application, note that your project will need to comply with our [Guidelines for Milestone Deliverables](docs/milestone-deliverables-guidelines.md).
 In particular, we require all projects to create documentation that explains how their project works.
 At a minimum, _written_ documentation is required for funding.
 Tutorials or videos are also helpful for new users to understand how to use your product.

-Finally, we take licensing and the right of all teams in and outside the ecosystem to be recognised for their work very seriously.
+Finally, we take licensing and the right of all teams in and outside the ecosystem to be recognized for their work very seriously.
 Using others' work with no attribution or indication that this was not your own work as part of a milestone delivery **will lead to immediate termination**.
 Please reach out to us before submitting if you have any doubts on how to comply with a specific license and we'll be happy to help.

 ### Project Application Expectations